Pregnant? You Should be Concerned about Food Safety

 International Food Safety Advice to Prevent Food-Borne Illness

 Canadian women get similar eating advice regarding how to best avoid Listeria.
-Advice from other countries is slightly different: In Australia, pregnant women are advised to avoid soft white cheeses, like brie and feta, pâté, oysters, pre-packed salads and soft serve ice cream..
-In the UK, women are told to avoid mold-ripened soft cheeses such as brie, camembert, chèvre (goats’ cheese) and others with a similar rind; soft blue-veined cheeses, such as Danish blue, gorgonzola and Roquefort, unless heated to steaming, and all types of pâté, including vegetable pâté..
-In France, the advice is similar, with the addition of avoiding rillettes, foie gras, the crust of cheese, unpasteurized cheese, tarama (a fish roe salad) and raw germinated seeds.
+You will find different advice in other countries.
+In Australia, pregnant women are advised to avoid soft white cheeses, like brie and feta, pâté, oysters, pre-packed salads and soft serve ice cream..
+Women in the UK are told to avoid mold-ripened soft cheeses such as brie, camembert, chèvre (goats’ cheese) and others with a similar rind; soft blue-veined cheeses, such as Danish blue, gorgonzola and Roquefort, unless heated to steaming, and all types of pâté, including vegetable pâté..
+The advice in France is similar, with the addition of avoiding rillettes, foie gras, the crust of cheese, unpasteurized cheese, tarama (a fish roe salad) and raw germinated seeds.

 #pregnant?
-Kick these bad bugs to the curb with this #foodsafety advice.bit.ly/2cj4W0v Click To Tweet
+Kick Listeria and other bad bugs to the curb with this #foodsafety advice. bit.ly/2cj4W0v Share on X

 Toxoplasma Gondii

-Toxoplasma gondii is a parasite carried by cats and can also contaminate food.
-Toxoplasmosis may cause mild flu-like symptoms in pregnant women, but if the parasite is passed on to a fetus, it can cause preterm birth and stillbirth and can be the cause of learning, visual and hearing disabilities later in childhood.
-Toxoplasmosis can result from eating undercooked meat and poultry or unwashed fruits and vegetables, from cleaning a cat litter box, or from handling contaminated soil.
+Cats carry a parasite called Toxoplasma gondii and it can also contaminate food.
+Toxoplasmosis may cause mild flu-like symptoms in pregnant women, but if the parasite is passed on to a fetus, it can cause preterm birth and stillbirth and can be the cause of learning, visual and hearing problems later in childhood.
+Toxoplasmosis can result from eating under cooked meat and poultry or unwashed fruits and vegetables, from cleaning a cat litter box, or from handling contaminated soil.

-You can reduce severity of the disease with antibiotics, but prevention is best:
+You can reduce how severe the disease is with antibiotics, but preventing it is best:

 - Avoid cleaning cat litter boxes if possible (or wear gloves.)